igor-baiborodine/insurance-hub-java/docs/go-migration-analysis.md

-## Phase 1: High-Level Architecture AnalysisBased on the README file and project structure, here's my recommended systematic approach to understand the insurance-hub-java project before starting your Go implementation:
-## Phase 1: Architecture Understanding (1-2 days)
+## Phase 1: Architecture Understanding

 ### 1. **Study the Business Domain Model**
 From the README, identify the core business entities:
 - **Insurance Policies** - The main product being sold